patrickbuckingham/fromscratch/readme.md

 npm run build
 ```

-You can now click on the index.html file in client/dist and see a message that you've succeeded.
+You can now open the index.html file in client/dist and see a message that you've succeeded.

 ## Authors